 - Clearing land for site preparation

 - Pipeline and transmission line clearing

 The numerous applications for these powerful pieces of equipment make it a must-use tool for those stamping out a colossal amount of growth.
-However you’re comparing drum vs. disc mulchers, one thing’s for certain—they will help you tackle foliage with ease.
+However, when you’re comparing disc mulcher and drum mulchers, one thing’s for certain—they will help you tackle foliage with ease.

 Drum mulchers for skid steers are generally considered safer in urban areas.
 Unlike disc mulchers, the drum design will push material back toward the ground instead of sending it in different directions.
 However, no matter where you’re using a tree mulcher, you should keep people at least 300′ away for their safety.

 Drum mulchers leave more minor wood chips behind.
 If you want finer ground debris, drums are an excellent option.